mb1986/rm-hacks/README.md

 This patch includes all the hacks from the previous one, along with the following:

-- Additional stroke sizes (0.5, 1, 1.5, 2, 3, 5, 8, 13).
+- Additional stroke sizes (0.5, 1.5, 5, 8, 13).
-- Gesture to switch between the last two tools: swipe one finger down in the top left corner.
+- Gesture to switch between the last two tools: swipe one finger down in the top left corner (right-handed)/right corner (left-handed).
-- Gesture to switch between the writing tool and eraser: swipe one finger up in the top left corner.
+- Gesture to switch between the writing tool and eraser: swipe one finger up in the top left corner (right-handed)/right corner (left-handed).

 ### Version 0.0.3